 There are quite a few definitions thrown around regarding the metaverse.
 But they all have quite a few things in common - most definitions describe the metaverse to be a hyper-realistic virtual world in which people are represented by avatars and can interact with each other, hold meetings, buy digital property, work, play, and do much more.
 It’s a persistent world in which the avatars live and interact with each other.
 Users even have the ability to create their own virtual property.

 So, why does Mark have such a distant timeline on his mind?
-That’s probably because the metaverse that Zuckerberg envisioned involves photorealistic avatars and spaces, EMG input using gestures and wrist movements, and even holograms, and voice interactions that come together to generate immersive virtual versions of work, play, socializing, shopping, traveling, etc.
+That’s probably because the metaverse that Zuckerberg envisioned involves photorealistic avatars and spaces, EMG input using gestures and wrist movements, and even holograms, and voice interactions that come together to generate immersive virtual versions of work, play, socializing, shopping, traveling, etc. Many remote companies are planning to start virtual offices on Metaverse to get fun and increase productivity in the workplace.
+Demand for virtual administrative assistant has increased since covid-19, and more companies are now fully working remotely and have scaled their growth

 The metaverse is expected to be an evolution of the internet we currently use.
 In spite of Zuckerberg’s 5-10 year timeline for the arrival of the metaverse, there are aspects of the metaverse that already exist today.
 We already have virtual reality headsets and persistent, always-on virtual worlds that are up and running.
 We even have extremely fast internet connections, which are about to get even faster when we’re all on 5G connections.